PecanProject/pecan/DEV-INTRO.md

 - Docker Desktop in [MacOS](https://docs.docker.com/docker-for-mac/install/) or [Windows](https://docs.docker.com/docker-for-windows/install/)
 - Docker (e.g. [Ubuntu](https://docs.docker.com/compose/install/)) and [docker-compose](https://docs.docker.com/compose/install/) on your linux operating system.

-_Note for Linux users:_ add your user to the docker group.
+_Note for Linux (including Windows WSL2) users:_ add your user to the docker group.
 This will prevent you from having to use `sudo` to start the docker containers, and makes sure that any file that is written to a mounted volume is owned by you.
 This can be done using

 ```sh
 # for linux users